sysprog21/rv32emu/README.md

 ### Docker image

+The image containing the `rv32emu` binary can be run by executing `docker run -it sysprog21/rv32emu:latest`.

-The image containing all the necessary tools for development and testing can be executed by `docker run -it sysprog21/rv32emu:latest`.
+The image containing all the necessary development toolchains can be built by `docker build -t rv32emu-dev -f docker/Dockerfile-dev .`.

 It works for both x86-64 and aarch64 (Apple's M1 chip) machines.

 ### Customization